ros-workshop/manipulation/README.md

 You should clearly see that the part that is missing is the actual grasping of the hand.
 Modify `object_grasp_server.cpp` to make hand grasp the object and then release it onto the second stand.

-**<span style="color:red">Very Important Information!</span>**

-We are tricking gazebo to attach the object to the gripper.
+⚠️ **Note:** We are tricking Gazebo to attach the object to the gripper.
-The gripper model is very sensitive and might break down if it hits the environment.
+This gripper model is unstable and might degenerate if it collides with the environment.
 Restart the simulation if it does.

 ## Stretch Goals

 **Goal:** make the arm grasp the object while avoiding the environment

-Restart the Gazebo simulation , move the arm to home position and launch `obsatcle_apriltag_spawn`.
+Restart the Gazebo simulation , move the arm to home position and launch `obstacle_apriltag_spawn`.
 Grasp the object without hitting obstacles.